rotki/rotki/docs/api.rst

       }

    :statuscode 200: Eth2 validator succesfully added.
+   :statuscode 401: Can't add the validator since user is not premium and would go over the limit.
    :statuscode 409: User is not logged in.
 Or eth2 module is not activated.
    :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as beaconcha.in could not be reached or returned unexpected response.